SequencingDOTcom/RTP-API-CocoaPod-iOS-OAuth-Swift/README.md

 ======================================
 Search and find app chains -> https://sequencing.com/app-chains/

-While there are already app chains to personalize most apps, if you need something but don't see an app chain for it, tell us! (ie email us: gittaca@sequencing.com).
+While there are already app chains to personalize most apps, if you need something but don't see an app chain for it, tell us! ie email us: gittaca@sequencing.com

 Each app chain is composed of
 * an **API request** to Sequencing.com